cs-fullstack-2020-spring/coding-concepts-assessment-2-autumn-ragland/README.md

 The assessment consists of 2 parts: a coding challenge and then a code walkthough with the staff where we will ask questions about your code.

 ## Coding Challenge - Creating a Guestbook in React
-You will create a guestbook applcation that will let you enter invitations and record their RSVP status.
+You will create a guestbook application that will let you enter invitations and record their RSVP status.

 - Create a react application called `guest-book-app`
 - Create 4 components: